adtzlr/felupe/docs/tutorial/numcont.rst

     import matplotlib.pyplot as plt

 First, setup a problem as usual (mesh, region, field, boundaries and umat).
 For the material definition we use matADi (``pip install madati``).
-We use matADi's lab-capability to visualize the unstable material behavior in uniaxial tension.
+We utilize matADi's lab-capability to visualize the unstable material behavior in uniaxial tension.

 ..  code-block:: python